 The Return of premium term life insurance plan is the plan where the premiums paid by the policyholder under the term insurance plan will be returned by the life insurance company to the policyholder in case the policyholder survives the policy period.
 In case of death during the policy period, the nominee would receive the sum assured mentioned in the policy copy.

-This kind of policy has been brought into the Indian market after thinking the mindset of Indian people.
+This kind of policy has been brought into the Indian market after thinking about the mindset of Indian people.
 Most of us think that the premium paid under the term insurance plan would be wasted if we outlive the policy period and thereby paying the premium would be of no use.
-So to counter this mindset the insurance companies have introduced the Return of premium term insurance plans which return the entire premium if the policyholder survives and settles the sum assured to the nominee if the policyholder expires during the policy period.
+So to counter this mindset the insurance companies have introduced the life insurance return policy which returns the entire premium if the policyholder survives and settles the sum assured to the nominee if the policyholder expires during the policy period.

 How it works?